-1. The TServer section in the Annex tab of the device representing the agent's group (such as an ACD queue).

-- 2. The TServer section in the Annex tab of an agent. - 3.
-The TServer section in the Annex tab of a device. - 4.
-The TServer section of the application.
+- 1. The TServer section in the Annex tab of the device representing the agent's group (such as an ACD Queue). - 2.
+The TServer section in the Annex tab of an Agent.
+Login object. - 3.
+The TServer section in the Annex tab of a DN object. - 4.
+The TServer section of the T-Server Application object.